Announcement :

 About Me

 Kia ora e te whānau, ko Nikita Pakura tōku ingoa.
-I feel very lucky to be a kaiako in the Talented Tui's team this year after returning from maternity leave.
-I have a keen interest in Physical Education and also STEAM (Science, technology, engineering, arts and mathematics) which I love to incorporate into the classroom.
-Outside of kura, my husband Troy and our son Rome (aged 1) love to spend time with our whānau and friends.
-We also really enjoy getting outside and going to the beach, the park or for a hīkoi.
-I am looking forward to connecting with more of our Te Puke whānau and being a part of your child’s primary school journey.
+I feel very lucky to be the team leader and kaiako in the Talented Tui’s team this year, working alongside Whaea Tayla.
+I have a keen interest in Physical Education and also STEAM (Science, Technology, Engineering, Arts and Mathematics), which I love to incorporate into the classroom.
+I am passionate about creating learning experiences that are fun, engaging, and hands-on, where tamariki can explore, create, and learn through doing.
+Outside of kura, my husband Troy and our son Rome (aged 2) love spending time with our whānau and friends.
+We also really enjoy getting outside and going to the beach, the park, or for a hīkoi.
+I am looking forward to being part of your child’s primary school journey, and welcome you to come and check out our akomanga or have a kōrero anytime - nau mai, haere mai.

 Kaiako